Updated February 4, 2026

 That was easy, right?
 That’s the power of colors, if done right.

-That’s the reason why choosing your brand colors and creating a distinct color palette is such an impactful choice while designing your brand.
+That’s why choosing your brand colors and creating a distinct color palette is such an impactful decision when designing your brand.

-But the problem is that most entrepreneurs and web designers find this a very challenging task.
-They are not sure how to create a distinct color palette that makes their brand stand out.
-And they easily get lost in the vast spectrum of colors in the color wheel, not being able to make up their mind and choose the colors they should use.
+But most entrepreneurs and web designers find this very challenging.
+They are not sure how to create a distinct brand color palette that makes their business stand out, and they easily get lost in the vast spectrum of colors on the color wheel, unable to decide which colors to use.

-Here are some ideas and tips that can help you in this crucial stage of brand design.
+Here are three steps to create a brand color palette, along with tips to help you at this crucial stage of brand design.

-Your brand’s color palette will include one or two primary colors and some secondary colors that can be used as accents.
-You can choose the primary color based on color psychology.
+Your brand’s color palette will include one or two primary colors and secondary colors for accents.
+To start the color palette design process, choose the primary color based on brand color psychology.

 Here are some primary colors and how they are perceived.

-If you want your brand to radiate youthful energy, yellow is the way to go.
+If you want your brand to radiate youthful energy, yellow is a great option.

-The classic “king” of color, this color is perceived as trustworthy, loyal, dependable, secure and stable.
-This is the reason why it is the primary color used by banks and financial institutions and even social media sites such as Facebook and Twitter.
+Blue is perceived as trustworthy, loyal, dependable, secure, and stable.
+This is why it is the primary color used by banks and financial institutions, as well as by social media sites such as Facebook and Twitter.

 Blue is also the most preferred color of men.